fastruby/blog/_posts/2020-03-19-our-rails-upgrade-process.markdown

 Dual booting is a helpful strategy that you can use in all environments:

 - development: we can quickly switch between one version to the other and debug unexpected behavior.
-- test: we can run two versions of the test suite (one with the current version, another with the target version)
+- test: we can run two versions of the test suite (one with the current version, another with the target version).
 - production: we can gradually deploy the changes to production, that way we can deliver a small percentage at a time.
 It’s not so simple but it is possible (as explained [here](http://recursion.org/incremental-rails-upgrade)).

 There are some caveats with the dual boot though.
 If your test suite takes three hours to run, for example, it will double your test suite run time to 6 hours.
 So then it is not a great idea to run both versions every time.
 In those cases, we usually run a nightly build with both versions (master and rails-next-version branches).